 - Non-organic growth – we will selectively identify value-accretive opportunities in our target region which will deliver value to shareholders in both the short term and through longer-term exploration potential

 - People – we will attract, retain and develop a skilled and diverse workforce across all levels of our organisation with a focus on developing local talent in our host communities and creating an environment in which those employees can thrive and learn

 - Finance – we will identify opportunities to secure funding and reduce the cost of capital with the main objective of maximising value for shareholders with appropriate consideration to levels of shareholder dilution

-Headquartered in London, Chaarat has more than 1,000 employees located in the UK, US, Russia, Kyrgyzstan and Armenia.
+Chaarat has more than 1,000 employees located in Armenia, the Kyrgyz Republic, the United Kingdom, and Russia.

 Chaarat consistently applies international Environmental and Social Standards to all its operations.
 Achieving and maintaining zero harm is a key part of Chaarat’s culture and therefore we operate a strict Health & Safety management system at all our production sites and promote a shared responsibility for health and safety with our workforce.

 Chaarat aims to be Biodiversity Positive and invests in tangible biodiversity conservation projects; we also accrue funds for post closure activities to restore the territory of the exploited mines to natural conditions.